rshipp/csci442/README.md

  - `man 5 proc` - http://linux.die.net/man/5/proc
  - NCURSES Reference - http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/
  - `fscanf` reference - http://www.cplusplus.com/reference/cstdio/fscanf/

+## File structure

+Unlike the starter code for the last project, all of the source code for this project lives under the `src` directory.
+All build artifacts are placed under a generated `bin` directory, except for the final executable, which is placed under the repository root.

+Under the `src` directory:

+  - `src/info` - Classes and tests that deal with retrieving data from the `/proc` filesystem.
+This should be the only directory you need to modify for the first deliverable.

+  - `src/utils` - Directory where you can place any files containing utility classes.
+You can also add your own unit tests here, and they should be automatically included in the `make test` target.
+My implementation had the additional files under this directory (though you don't have to do the same):

+    - `src/utils/flags.{h,cpp} - Code for defining and parsing command-line
+       flags.

+    - `src/utils/sort_functions.{h,cpp}` - Code defining comparator functions
+      for ordering processes by PID, memory usage, CPU usage, and time running.

+    - `src/utils/statistics.{h,cpp}` - Code related to performing calculations
+      like determining CPU utilization (there aren't too many calculations to do).

+    - `src/utils/formatting.{h,cpp}` - Code to help with formatting numbers in readable formats, e.g. human-readably bytes (B, KiB, MiB, GiB, etc) and time strings (seconds, minutes, hours, days, etc).

+I also added tests for my classes under `src/utils`.
+This is completely optional, but the infrastructure is all set up if you want to add some.

 ## Coding on a Mac